Course summary

 Accreditations

-The Higher Technical Qualification Standards that this programme is mapped to are approved by the Institute for Apprenticeships and Technical Education (IfATE) as meeting occupational standards for the healthcare sector: Nursing associate (NMC 2018) / Institute for Apprenticeships and Technical Education.
+The Higher Technical Qualification Standards that this programme is mapped to are approved by Skills England as meeting occupational standards for the healthcare sector.

-The University of Westminster’s Foundation Degree Nursing Associate apprentice programme is subject to accreditation by the NMC and aligned to the Standards for pre-registration nursing associate programmes (NMC 2023).
-The course structure and content also align to the NMC Standards of proficiency for nursing associates (NMC 2023).
+The University of Westminster’s Foundation Degree Nursing Associate apprentice programme is approved and regulated by the NMC.
+The programme is aligned to the standards for pre-registration nursing associate programmes (NMC 2023).
+The course structure and content are also aligned to the NMC Standards of proficiency for nursing associates (NMC 2023).

 Programme specification